Secure a session#

 def query_city_and_quantity_sum(*, impersonated_username: str):

-auth = tt.OAuth2ResourceOwnerPasswordAuthentication(
+authentication = tt.OAuth2ResourceOwnerPasswordAuthentication(

 username=impersonated_username,